-Designated open space areas on private property either on an individual lot or as part of a homeowners' association shall be required to have an open space preservation agreement with the city.
-The owner agrees to refrain from excavating, constructing roadways, or installing utilities not approved as part of a preliminary/final plat, or constructing any dwellings or other structures within the designated open space area.
-These areas will be labeled on the preliminary and final plats and must be cordoned off during any grading and construction activities with nylon fencing or equivalent.
-The applicant and the city shall enter into a preservation agreement requiring the open space area to remain as such in perpetuity.
-Open space cannot be a part of a building envelope.
-These areas will remain in private ownership.
+- A. Designated open space areas on private property shall be required to have an open space preservation agreement with the city. - B. The owner agrees to refrain from excavating, constructing roadways, or installing utilities not approved as part of a preliminary/final plat, or constructing any dwellings or other structures within the designated open space area. - C. These areas will be labeled on the preliminary and final plats and must be cordoned off during any grading and construction activities with nylon fencing or equivalent. - D. The applicant and the city shall enter into a preservation agreement creating a conservation easement requiring the open space area to remain as such in perpetuity. - E. Open space cannot be a part of a building envelope. - F. These areas will remain in private ownership.
 The owner can allow or limit access.